Tenant Screening Document Verification Guide for Canada

 Guarantor requirements

-Many agents require a UK-based guarantor whose income exceeds three times the annual rent.
-For international tenants or those with limited UK credit history, a guarantor is often the deciding factor.
-Some landlords accept six months' rent paid in advance as an alternative, though the Tenant Fees Act 2019 caps deposits at five weeks' rent (six weeks for annual rent above GBP 50,000).
-The advance rent payment is separate from the deposit and is not capped, but its use should be documented carefully.
+Many landlords and property managers require a guarantor whose income exceeds three times the annual rent.
+For newcomers to Canada, international students, or those with limited Canadian credit history, a guarantor is often the deciding factor.
+Some landlords accept several months' rent paid in advance as an alternative, though provincial legislation may limit the amount of advance rent that can be collected.

-Rental application fraud in the UK has increased significantly, with letting agents reporting a rise in forged payslips, fabricated employer references, and altered bank statements.
+Rental application fraud in Canada has increased significantly, with property managers reporting a rise in forged pay stubs, fabricated employment letters, and altered bank statements.
 For a detailed analysis of fraud patterns, see our guide on rental fraud and tenant document verification.

 Common fraud indicators

-- Employer name does not match Companies House records or the HMRC employer PAYE reference is invalid
+- Employer name does not match provincial corporate registry records

-- Net pay calculation does not reflect current tax bands and National Insurance rates
+- Net pay calculation does not reflect current federal and provincial tax rates

 - Generic PDF template with no company branding or inconsistent fonts